The Calderon Problem Revisited: Reconstruction With Resonant Perturbations: Introduction and statement of the results

-In this work, we propose a different approach for solving re-constructively this problem.
-We are inspired by our recent works on using resonant contrast agents for solving inverse problems appearing in some imaging modalities, ultrasound, optics or photo-acoustic imaging modalities, \cite{ghandriche2022mathematical, AhceneMouradMaxwell, ghandriche2022simultaneous, AlexBubbles, SW-2022, SSW-2023}.
-In those works, we use the measurements created after injecting single contrast agents (acoustic bubbles or nano-particles) as follows:

-\begin{enumerate} \item In the time-harmonic regime, we recover the induced resonances (as the Minnaert or plasmonic ones) from which, we could recover the wave speeds (or related coefficients), see \cite{ghandriche2022mathematical, AhceneMouradMaxwell, AlexBubbles}.

-\item In the time-domain regime, we recover the internal values of the travel time function.
-From the Eikonal equation, we extract the values of the speed, see \cite{ghandriche2022simultaneous, SW-2022, SSW-2023}.
+In this work, we propose a different approach for solving constructively this problem.
+The motivation of this approach comes from the engineering literature, see for instance \cite{B-B-C, Qui-al-2009, A-H-Z-T-D-H-S-L-F-R2011, C-F-Q2009, L-C2015, Mc-Oz-2014, Vasilis-Ntziachristos} and many more, where it is suggested to inject small-scaled contrast agents into the region of interest to create the contrasts that are missing to generate clearer images.
+Such contrast agents could be injected in isolation, as single (or isolated), Dimers, or in general as designed Polymers.
+They can also be injected as a cluster 'distributed' in the region of interest.
+Based on these ideas, we proposed in our recent works to use resonant contrast agents for solving inverse problems appearing in some imaging modalities, as ultrasound, optics or photo-acoustic imaging modalities, \cite{ghandriche2022mathematical, AhceneMouradMaxwell, ghandriche2022simultaneous, AlexBubbles, SW-2022, SSW-2023}.
+In those works, we use the measurements created after injecting single contrast agents (acoustic bubbles or nano-particles) as follows: \begin{enumerate} \item In the time-harmonic regime, we recover the induced resonances (as the Minnaert or plasmonic ones) from which, we could recover the wave speeds (or related coefficients), see \cite{ghandriche2022mathematical, AhceneMouradMaxwell, AlexBubbles}. \item[] \item In the time-domain regime, we recover the internal values of the travel time function.
+From the Eikonal equation, we extract the values of the speed, see \cite{ghandriche2022simultaneous, SW-2022, SSW-2023}. \end{enumerate}